 That may sound obvious, but there are a few specific factors to consider when choosing soccer cleats.

 For more detailed advice on choosing cleats, check out my guide – How to Choose the Perfect Cleats: 4 Simple Steps.

 But this image below will give you some helpful pointers.

-Let me also share some more details them with you here.
+Let me also share some more details with you here.

 1. Select the Appropriate Fit

-Cleats aren’t supposed to be so tight that they restrict air circulation or too free that they can slip off your feet during sports.
+Cleats aren’t supposed to be so tight that they restrict air circulation or too loose that they can slip off your feet during sports.

-The conventional rule is to purchase cleats half-a-number lesser than your everyday shoe size.
+The conventional rule is to purchase cleats half-a-number less than your everyday shoe size.